Inevitability of Polarization in Geometric Opinion Exchange: Introduction

 Our main finding is that issue alignment and polarization are ubiquitous in the settings that we study.
 We prove almost sure convergence to antipodal pairs of opinions for a robust class of natural update functions.
 It appears that the geometric interplay between multiple topics and a modest version of biased assimilation are sufficient to inevitably cause a strong version of issue alignment.

-On the technical side, let $d$ be the number of dimensions where the opinions are ``stored''.
-Our results indicate a qualitative difference between cases of $d=2$ and $d\ge 3$.
-Our conclusions for $d=2$ are stronger, and in \Cref{sec:counterexample} we show that an important property that we rely on in the proofs for $d=2$ does not hold for a larger number of dimensions.
+On the technical side, our results point towards a qualitative difference in the dynamics when the model is considered in dimensions $\geq 3$ opposed to dimension $2$, i.e., when the model represents more topics.
+More precisely, let $d$ denote the dimension of the model in the sense that opinions are vectors on the $(d-1)$-dimensional sphere $\mathbb{S}^{d-1}\subseteq \mathbb{R}^d$.
+For $d=2$, we show polarization for a natural class of \emph{stable} ({see \Cref{def:stable_function}) update functions unless there is a trivial obstacle preventing it (\Cref{thm:2d-main}).
+However, in \Cref{sec:counterexample}, we show that an important property that we rely on in the proof of the two dimensional case does not hold for a larger number of dimensions.

+For $d\ge 3$, we show almost sure polarization in case of three agents (\Cref{thm:three-ops}).
+We also show almost sure polarization for another natural class of \emph{active} update functions (\Cref{thm:active}), for which the polarization is somewhat easier to establish.
+Finally, we attempt to isolate the challenge in the case of more than three opinions and stable functions.
+We define a notion of \emph{$(d,n)$-stable} update functions, which captures the crucial needed property of escaping ``almost orthogonal'' configurations.
+We prove that such functions induce almost sure polarization.
+However, we leave for future work to show that any specific function actually has this property.

+\paragraph{Related work} As mentioned, the two works which are most relevant to this one are~\cite{HJMR} and~\cite{gaitonde2021polarization}.
+We refer an interested reader to these papers for additional literature discussion.

+These two works mostly study settings where the opinions evolve due to external influences.
+One could surmise that the polarization arises due to those external ``interventions''.
+Here, we argue that it is inevitable also when such influences are absent and agents only interact with each other.
+Therefore, the polarization is more likely to be a general feature of the geometric structure utilized in this class of models.
+Furthermore, we believe that there is value in rigorously showing that polarization arises generally rather than as a special property of specific update functions.

+On a technical level, it might appear intuitive that polarization occurs in our setting of pure opinion exchange.
+However, we face challenges not present in models discussed above due to lack of additional ``mixing'' introduced by external influences.
+In particular, as discussed throughout the paper, for many natural update functions it seems challenging to deal with configurations where the agents are almost, but not entirely, partitioned into two orthogonal groups.
+Furthermore, in some of the proofs we rely on potential functions to a smaller extent.
+Therefore, our proofs use some novel arguments compared to~\cite{HJMR} and~\cite{gaitonde2021polarization}.

+The ``party model'' from~\cite{gaitonde2021polarization} (see equation~(4) therein) is arguably the most similar to our setting.
+In short, it is a mixture of external influences and (averaged) pairwise interactions.
+We think the closest comparison is to our model with the sign update function.
+In contrast, we study a different setting with only pairwise interactions and more general class of update functions.
+In particular, we believe the "stable" functions from our paper are technically more challenging.
+(The "party model" is more general in that it only requires a connected graph of interactions while our results are for fully supported distributions.)